Mr.Kitty: Musical style

 His music style is described as a blend of synthwave, synthpop, new wave, witch house, and dark wave genres, and has been said to evoke a sense of nostalgia in listeners.

 Personal life

 In a 2019 interview, LeMaire stated that he produces music in his apartment, on a computer he has used since he was 18.

 Controversy

 In June 2021, it was revealed on The Austin Chronicle that in 2019, Mr.Kitty sent a 15-year-old fan nude photos, sexual videos and intimate messages via direct messages on a social media platform over a period of over four months.
-On June 26, 2021, Mr.Kitty released a statement via Twitter, Instagram and Facebook, admitting to having had an online relationship with an underage fan and apologizing to the fan and his current partner.
-His label, Negative Gain Productions, released a statement later on detailing that they would discontinue all sales of his albums, and that his estranged husband has been given all streaming sales rights.
+On June 26, 2021, Mr.Kitty released a statement via Twitter, Instagram and Facebook, admitting to having had an online relationship with an underage fan and apologizing to the fan and his current partner..
+His label, Negative Gain Productions, released a statement later on detailing that they would discontinue all sales of his albums.
+Mr. Kitty still maintains all streaming rights from Negative Gain productions.